Turning Degraded Lands into Thriving Communities, One Tree at a Time

 - Farmers’ Managed Natural Regeneration to restore and improve agricultural, forested and pasture lands by encouraging the systemic re-growth of existing trees or self-sown seeds.

-- Promotion of alternative livelihood activities to reduce dependency on the scarce natural resources, enhance rural economy and generate employment.
+- Promotion of alternative livelihood activities to reduce dependency on scarce natural resources, enhance rural economy and generate employment.

 - Promotion of alternative sources of energy to reduce deforestation and enhance carbon sequestration.